 - 1.1 The safety and welfare of all pupils at RMS is our highest priority.
 Our business is to know everyone as an individual and to provide a secure and caring environment in which each child can learn in safety.
 In all matters relating to child protection, the School will follow the procedures laid down by Hertfordshire Safeguarding Children Partnership together with Department for Education ("DfE") guidance contained in Working Together to Safeguard Children, Keeping Children Safe in Education (KCSIE) September 2024, Sexual Violence and Sexual Harassment between children in schools and colleges (September 2021) and the Government's Prevent Strategy.
-Where there is a safeguarding concern, the School will ensure the pupil's wishes and feelings are taken into account when determining what action to take and what services to provide. - 1.1.2 All staff should be aware that abuse, neglect and safeguarding issues are rarely standalone events that can be covered by one definition or label.
+Where there is a safeguarding concern, the School will ensure the pupil's wishes and feelings are taken into account when determining what action to take and what services to provide.
+This policy applies to all pupils whether under or over 18 years of age.
+This includes adult pupils who are aged 19+. - 1.1.2 All staff should be aware that abuse, neglect and safeguarding issues are rarely standalone events that can be covered by one definition or label.
 In most cases multiple issues will overlap with one another - 1.1.3.
 In very general terms abuse may be defined as a form of maltreatment of a child.
 Someone may abuse or neglect a child by inflicting harm or by failing to act to prevent harm.
 Children may be abused in a family or in an institution or community setting by those known to them, or more rarely, by others (eg via the internet).
 They may be abused by an adult or adults or by another child or children.
 It is the responsibility of everyone to safeguard children.
 There is no hierarchy.
 Staff should not assume that someone else will take action.
 Staff must share information with the DSL/DDSLs to keep children safe.